Taki Inoue: Formula One

-For most of the season his team-mate was Gianni Morbidelli, but late in the season Max Papis replaced Morbidelli, and was sometimes outpaced by Inoue.
+For most of the season, Inoue's team-mate was Gianni Morbidelli, but late in the season Max Papis replaced Morbidelli, and was sometimes outpaced by Inoue.
 Entering the season, Inoue lobbied Tyrrell for a drive, but the team chose Ukyo Katayama with his Mild Seven sponsorship money from Japan Tobacco.
 Instead, he was announced in January to drive for the Minardi team.
 However, one of his personal sponsors pulled out at the last minute and Inoue withdrew from F1.
 Minardi took on Giancarlo Fisichella instead.
 Fisichella, the team's test driver in 1995, had backing from Marlboro Italy.

 With his sponsorship reduced, Inoue was out of a drive in Formula One.
 After a brief switch to sportscars, he retired from racing at the end of 1999 and now manages drivers in his own country.
 He is also known for his self-deprecating humour, as Inoue publicly proclaimed himself as the "worst driver in Formula One", admitted that he initially had no idea what a pit stop was, and in an interview with the Top Gear magazine in 2015 stated that he was "not good enough to drive in F1".
 In another instance, after Nico Rosberg's retirement at the end of 2016, Inoue put out a tongue-in-cheek advertisement as a replacement driver on Twitter detailing his F1 antics which gained notable traction on social media, as have other tweets since.